Skip to main content

 Server setup

-The token validation method can be overridden by providing a custom authenticationHandler callback when initializing Serverpod.
+The token validation is performed by providing a custom AuthenticationHandler callback when initializing Serverpod.
 The callback should return an AuthenticationInfo object if the token is valid, otherwise null.

 // Initialize Serverpod and connect it with your generated code.